rufuspollock/rufuspollock.com/content/ubernomics.md

 The solution to platform monopolies is to make the platform open: accessible to all buyers and sellers on equitable and non-discriminatory terms.
 This involves two steps:

 - Opening the software, protocols and non-personal data that power the platform.
 - Opening the "order book": Universal, equitable access to the "order book" with pricing set to cover the cost of maintenance.
 Preferably this would involve the order book being run and managed by an independent third-party with governance in place to ensure a transparent and equitable pricing and access policy.
+However, it can also involve regulation of the monopolist to force them to "open" the order book on reasonable terms (e.g. API access to Facebook friends, regulating Amazon's listing charges etc).

 It is worth emphasizing that competition between proprietary, closed, platforms is not sufficient.
 Openness is essential.